Wodan58/joy1/doc/JOYimplJOY.md

 Summary
 =======

-This updated version of Joy is slowly drifting away from the legacy version.
+This updated version of Joy is slowly drifting away from the legacy version, this version: JOY  -  compiled at 16:57:51 on Mar 17 2003.

-- Some builtins have been added: `fget`, `getch`, and `sametype`.
+- Some builtins have been added since that date: `condnestrec`, `fget`, `getch`, and `sametype`.

-- When compiling with BDW enabled `__dump` is not used.

 - The paper `j09imp.html` states: "When input reverts to an earlier file, the earlier line numbering is resumed."
-That functionality was added in this version.
+That functionality was added.

-- There is the option of compiling with BIT_64; also the floating point size is kept the same as the integer size.
+- The program is 64 bits by default.
+There is the option of compiling with BIT_32, but that is no longer tested.

-- Local symbols are now fully supported: they can call each other and do not show up in the symbol table.
-This feature should be considered implementation dependent.
+- Local symbols are fully supported: they can call each other and do not show up in the symbol table.
+This should be considered as implementation dependent.

 - The function `Compare` is used to enforce the same type of equality in all comparison operators.